Storm Water / MS4 Program

 Each person can help Brighton Township protect water and other natural resources by reporting possible or suspected incidents of illicit discharges to storm sewers or other stormwater conveyances.
 Examples of illicit discharges are sewage, chemicals, oils, paints or similar products.
 Also report any incident of illegal dumping.
 You can make a report by:

-• Utilizing the Illicit Discharge Complaint Form in the Related Documents Area and submitting it to the Township Manager by FAX (724) 774-3565 or by mail to 1300 Brighton Road, Beaver, PA 15009.
+• Utilizing the Illicit Discharge Complaint Form in the Related Documents and submitting it to the Township Manager by mail to 1300 Brighton Road, Beaver, PA 15009.

 • Sending an email to brightontwp@brightontwp.org with detailed information on the suspected illicit discharge, including location.